element-hq/ess-starter-edition-core/README.md

   * [`cert-manager`](https://cert-manager.io) will need to be installed and provide an appropriately configured `ClusterIssuer` named `letsencrypt`
   * Ingress Controller with an `IngressClass` (in this case, we are using an ingress controller with a class name of `public`)
 * [Helm](https://helm.sh/)
 * PostgreSQL database with a UTF-8 encoding and a C Locale.
+See ["Set up database" in Synapse docs](https://github.com/element-hq/synapse/blob/bc4372a/docs/postgres.md#set-up-database).

 #### Installing the Helm Chart Repositories